OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/kurtosis.md

 ---
 title: kurtosis
-description: This is a documentation page about Kurtosis, a measure of the 'tailedness' of a probability distribution of a real-valued random variable.
+description: "This is a documentation page about Kurtosis, a measure of the 'tailedness'" of a probability distribution of a real-valued random variable.
 keywords:
 - Kurtosis